marckol/sass-scss/README.md

 ## Issues

-Some aspects are not supported andwill be later.
+Some aspects are not supported and will be later.

+Your contribution (test, coding, observations, ...) is important and will help to have a better and very stable version.

 Please contact me and/or pull requests for issues you encounter and also some aspects/things you wan to be integrated.

+Name: Marc KAMGA Olivier
+emails:

+  - kamga_marco@yahoo.com;
+  - mkamga.olivier@gmail.com

+Phone Number : +237 699 94 80 88